ridhomain/dws/repomix-output.md

 		return
 	}
+	cm.logger.Info(context.Background(), "Attempting to stop resource renewal loop...")
+	// Use mutex to prevent multiple goroutines from closing the channel cm.renewalStopMutex.Lock()
+	defer cm.renewalStopMutex.Unlock()
+	// Check if the renewal loop has already been stopped if cm.renewalStopped {
+		cm.logger.Info(context.Background(), "Resource renewal loop was already stopped.") return
+	}
+	// Signal the loop to stop and mark as stopped close(cm.renewalStopChan)
+	cm.renewalStopped = true
-	cm.logger.Info(context.Background(), "Attempting to stop resource renewal loop...") close(cm.renewalStopChan) // Signal the loop to stop cm.renewalWg.Wait()       // Wait for the goroutine to finish cm.logger.Info(context.Background(), "Resource renewal loop stopped.")
+	// Wait for the goroutine to finish cm.renewalWg.Wait()
+	cm.logger.Info(context.Background(), "Resource renewal loop stopped.")
 }
 ```